 Yes!
 EndGame has a self-driven, organisationally aligned, quest for mastery.
 As fancy as that sounds, it means we believe that autonomy in learning that is useful to the company leads to genuine engagement with our work.
 Everyone benefits.

-We do our best to keep an environment that allows our interests and aptitudes to flourish with four intertwining learning pathways:
+We do our best to keep an environment that allows our interests and aptitudes to flourish with five intertwining learning pathways:

 - Organic, self-directed learning objectives with associated measurable results